 The Institute training experience consists of:

-- One monthly 4-hour live virtual group training session
+- Two monthly 2-hour live virtual group training sessions on Thursdays from 9am-11am

 WBWI facilitators and instructors are experts in the field of public health, education, civic engagement, and transformative leadership.
 The WBWI connects participating fellows with leaders, systems partners, and mentors to leverage our collective work and to co-design solutions that respond to health equity gaps.